mmccartney/cs378-open-source-software-engineering/FAQ.md

 the design/approach and then sync-up in terms of progress/direction along the way.

-### if we are graded on pull requests, what happens when none of our requests are accepted?
+### If we are graded on pull requests, what happens when none of our requests are accepted?

 The best general answer I can give is "partial credit".
 Your grade will be based on quality and quantity of your work as it relates to